-To consider and, if thought fit, pass resolutions 11 and 12 which will both be proposed as special resolutions:
+To consider and, if thought fit, pass resolutions 10 and 11 which will both be proposed as special resolutions and resolution 12 which will be proposed as an ordinary resolution:

-- 11. THAT the Company be and is hereby generally and unconditionally authorised in accordance with the Articles of Association to make market purchases on a stock exchange of and to cancel or hold in treasury ordinary shares of no par value in the capital of the Company ("Ordinary shares"), provided that: - (a) the maximum number of Ordinary Shares hereby authorised to be purchased is 14.99% of the issued share capital of the Company as at the date of the passing of this resolution; - (b) the maximum price which may be paid for an Ordinary share shall not be more than the higher of (i) an amount equal to 105% of the average of the middle market quotations for an Ordinary share taken from the Daily Official List of the London Stock Exchange for the five business days immediately preceding the day on which the Ordinary share is purchased; and (ii) the higher
+- 10. THAT the Company be and is hereby generally and unconditionally authorised in accordance with the Articles of Association to make market purchases on a stock exchange of and to cancel or hold in treasury ordinary shares of no par value in the capital of the Company ("Ordinary shares"), provided that: - (a) the maximum number of Ordinary Shares hereby authorised to be purchased is 14.99% of the issued share capital of the Company as at the date of the passing of this resolution; - (b) the maximum price which may be paid for an Ordinary share shall not be more than the higher of (i) an amount equal to 105% of the average of the middle market quotations for an Ordinary share taken from the Daily Official List of the London Stock Exchange for the five business days immediately preceding the day on which the Ordinary share is purchased; and (ii) the higher of the last independent trade and the current highest independent bid on the trading venue where the purchase is carried out;

-- of the last independent trade and the current highest independent bid on the trading venue where the purchase is carried out; - (c) the minimum price which may be paid for an Ordinary share is 1 pence; - (d) the Company be authorised to purchase Ordinary shares out of its unrealised capital or revenue profits less its capital or revenue losses, whether realised or unrealised; and, - (e) the authority hereby conferred shall expire at the conclusion of the Annual General Meeting of the Company in 2024 or, if earlier, on the expiry of 18 months from the passing of this resolution, unless such authority is renewed prior to such time. - 12.
-THAT the Directors be empowered to allot Ordinary shares for cash (or sell Ordinary shares held as treasury shares) up to a maximum amount of 16,933,273 Ordinary shares (or 10% of the total number of Ordinary Shares in issue as at the date of the passing of this resolution) as if Article 10 of the Company's Articles of Association did not apply, provided that such disapplication shall expire (unless and to the extent previously revoked, varied or renewed by the Company in general meeting by special resolution) at the earlier of the conclusion of the Annual General Meeting of the Company to be held in 2024 or 18 months from the date of the passing of this resolution but so that this power shall enable the Company to make offers or agreements before such expiry which would or might require Ordinary shares to be issued after such expiry and the Directors of the Company may issue Ordinary shares in pursuance of any such offer or agreement as if such expiry had not occurred.
+- (c) the minimum price which may be paid for an Ordinary share is 1 pence; - (d) the Company be authorised to purchase Ordinary shares out of its unrealised capital or revenue profits less its capital or revenue losses, whether realised or unrealised; and, - (e) the authority hereby conferred shall expire at the conclusion of the Annual General Meeting of the Company in 2025 or, if earlier, on the expiry of 18 months from the passing of this resolution, unless such authority is renewed prior to such time. - 11.
+THAT the Directors be empowered to allot Ordinary shares for cash (or sell Ordinary shares held as treasury shares) up to a maximum amount of 16,474,562 Ordinary shares (or 10% of the total number of Ordinary Shares in issue as at the date of the passing of this resolution) as if Article 10 of the Company's Articles of Association did not apply, provided that such disapplication shall expire (unless and to the extent previously revoked, varied or renewed by the Company in general meeting by special resolution) at the earlier of the conclusion of the Annual General Meeting of the Company to be held in 2025 or 18 months from the date of the passing of this resolution but so that this power shall enable the Company to make offers or agreements before such expiry which would or might require Ordinary shares to be issued after such expiry and the Directors of the Company may issue Ordinary shares in pursuance of any such offer or agreement as if such expiry had not occurred. - 12.
+THAT the cap on the ordinary remuneration of the Directors (other than any Director who for the time being holds an executive office with the Company or a subsidiary of the Company) under Article 78 of the Articles of Association shall be increased to £300,000 per annum in aggregate.